HiepPP/Bookstore-1/README.md

 # bookstore
-A simple bookstore using Ruby on Rails and Bootstrap powered by Ubuntu, Apache2 and Mysql2
+A simple bookstore that allows users to create, read, update and delete book-related information using Ruby on Rails, Bootstrap, Apache2 and Mysql2 developed on Ubuntu.